 …You Love to Have a Drink While You Travel

 Ireland is famous for its beer culture, while Iceland is…not.
 There’s almost nothing as delicious as a Guinness in Ireland, whereas I literally gave away my Icelandic beer because it was hard to drink.
-Plus it was crazy expensive.
+Plus it was crazy expensive for bad beer.
 Prefer cocktails?
-Well liquor in Iceland is super pricey, and the local aquavit, Brennevin, is like Jagermeister mixed with Rakia or Grappa.
+Well, liquor in Iceland is super pricey, and the local aquavit, Brennevin, is like Jagermeister mixed with Rakia or Grappa.
 I’m not saying I don’t like drinking in Iceland, I’m just saying if I wanted to relax with some drinks Iceland is the last place on Earth I’d choose for vacation.

 …You Want to Tour (or Sleep in) a Castle